Desaiakshata/YOLO-Traffic-sign-detection/README.md

 The weights required to run the model can be downloaded here https://pjreddie.com/darknet/yolo/

 The TT100K dataset and annotations file can be downloaded at https://cg.cs.tsinghua.edu.cn/traffic-sign/

+Parts of the code have been taken from Atindra Bandi's github repository.